difx/difx/doc/sources/difx_vlba.rst

 rather than the hardware correlator jobs scripts.
 This new path frees operations from a host of difficult to maintain software, including ``cjobgen`` and its associated software.
-The vex-based correlation was first documented a memo titled “VLBA-DIFX Operations Plan” :raw-latex:`\cite{opsplan}`.
+The vex-based correlation was first documented a memo titled “VLBA-DIFX Operations Plan” [opsplan]_ :raw-latex:`\cite{opsplan}`.
 Step-by-step instructions describing the process is repeated here.
 The particular case being exemplified here is based on the complicated pulsar astrometry project.
 Most real-life